1. WE CHANGE LIVES THROUGH EDUCATION, TRAINING AND EMPLOYMENT.

 As a CARF accredited agency, Goodwill programs provide services and support to individuals with disabilities so that they may exercise their right to become productive citizens contribute to the community.
 Regardless of ability, Goodwill believes that everyone deserves the right to live, learn and work in the community with dignity and opportunities.
 Learn more about these work opportunities here.

-4. BRIAN MARSH IS OUR INTERIM PRESIDENT & CEO.
+4. BRIAN MARSH IS OUR PRESIDENT & CEO.

-Like other not-for- profit organizations, Goodwill Industries of Arkansas is led by a volunteer Board of Directors, made up of respected business and community leaders who provide guidance and oversight.
+Like other nonprofit organizations, Goodwill Industries of Arkansas is led by a volunteer Board of Directors, made up of respected business and community leaders who provide guidance and oversight.
 Goodwill is not “owned” by anyone.
 There are false stories about Goodwill that you may see online.
 Mark Curran is not, and never has been, the president & CEO of Goodwill Industries of Arkansas, Goodwill Industries International or any Goodwill member organization.

-As our Interim President and CEO, Brian Marsh is responsible and accountable for the effectiveness of our organization.
-He leads more than 800 team members, more than 40 locations and is accountable for ensuring that one of Arkansas’s largest not-for- profit organizations fulfills its mission now and in the future.
-Since Brian’s arrival in 2008, Goodwill has increased the number of people placed in employment from 89 to more than 4,500.
-The organization has increased the number of Arkansans it serves from 1,100 to more than 27,800 annually.
+As our President and CEO, Brian Marsh is responsible and accountable for the effectiveness of our organization.
+He leads more than 800 team members, more than 40 locations and is accountable for ensuring that one of Arkansas’s largest nonprofit organizations fulfills its mission now and in the future.

 5. WE ARE AN INDEPENDENT ORGANIZATION.

 Goodwill Industries of Arkansas is one of more than 160 independent members of Goodwill Industries International, including organizations in Canada.
 Each is independently operated and funded.
 Member agencies must adhere to professional, financial, legal and branding guidelines set forth by Goodwill Industries International.

-While we have similar missions, each Goodwill is unique in the programs it offers and how it operates its business because each of the communities we serve is unique.
-Goodwill Industries of Arkansas serves the entire state of Arkansas with 42 donation centers, 34 stores and 22 career centers.
+While we have similar missions, each Goodwill is unique in the programs it offers and how it operates since each of the communities we serve is unique.
+Goodwill Industries of Arkansas serves the entire state of Arkansas with 43 donation centers, 34 stores and 24 career centers.

 NOW THAT YOU KNOW THE TRUTH ABOUT GOODWILL INDUSTRIES OF ARKANSAS, PLEASE SHARE IT!